 How can SMEs stay ahead of the competition in times of Economic uncertainty?

-Operating a small or medium sized business is a challenge even in the best of environments.
+Operating a small and medium-sized enterprise is a challenge even in the best of environments.
 UK SMEs today are operating in one of the most uncertain periods of recent history.

 Unsurprisingly, a recent study by American Express and Oxford Economics found that 64% of UK SMEs feel concerned about policy, law and regulatory change.